Annual Percentage Rate Charge (APRC)

 A Legal Charge gives security to a lender for money you owe by registering a charge against your property.
 The charge (called a Standard Security in Scotland) is registered with Land Registry (properties in England, Wales and Northern Ireland) or Land Register of Scotland (properties in Scotland).

 The company who you have taken your mortgage out with.
 This could be a bank or building society, or a company that specialises in lending money for mortgages (like us).

-LIBOR is a rate of interest (the London Inter-Bank Offered Rate) which is often used as a benchmark for pricing financial products.
+LIBOR is a rate of interest (the London Inter-Bank Offered Rate) which before 31 December 2021 was often used as a benchmark for pricing financial products.

-We previously used the London Interbank Offer Rate (LIBOR) until we replaced it with Kensington Standard Rate (KSR).
+We previously used the London Interbank Offer Rate (LIBOR) to set the interest rate for our mortgages until we replaced it in new mortgages with Kensington Standard Rate (KSR).